tperry2x-uk/OpenXTalk-Community-DPE/docs/lcb/notes/feature-canvas_image_metadata.md

-# LiveCode Builder Host Library
+# Extension Builder Host Library
 ## Canvas library

 New syntax has been added to enable getting image metadata and density